joonasrooben/dataeng/Data Modeling.md

 ### Normal Forms (Refresh)

 - First Normal Form (1NF)
-	- A table has only atomic valued clumns.
+	- A table has only atomic valued columns.
 	- Values stored in a column should be of the same domain
 	- All the columns in a table should have unique names.
 	-  And the order in which data is stored, does not matter.